gusreid/gus-reid/content/classes.md

 3. Task-Oriented Training

 Most classes will have a little of each, but some classes will have an emphasis on one area, which will be reflected in the name of the class.

+Link to online classes: https://meet.jit.si/KindDensitiesSupportLovingly Link works in browser and/or through the Jitsi app on your phone or tablet.
+I suggest you bookmark the link in your browser for ease of access.
+Online classes are free and donations are welcome.

 See below calendar for more details...